js-RAM/startup/README.md

 ## Key Features:
 - Fight hordes of monsters!
+- Turned based combat
-- Upgrade the stats and moves hero
+- Upgrade the stats and moves of your hero
-- Continue playing through a save
+- Continue playing through saved data
 - See your previous 3 adventures
 - See when other players strike down their foes!